 - It has many pre-packaged APIs for common user tasks.

-- Offers easy database management.
+- The Python framework offers easy database management.

-Question: Give some features of Django.
+6. Give some features of Django.

 - It has well-organized and complete web documentation.